The Last of Us (TV series): Casting

 Casting for the first season took place virtually through Zoom due to the COVID-19 pandemic.
 Casting director Victoria Thomas wanted to honor the game without being limited by it.
 On February 10, 2021, Pascal and Ramsey were cast as Joel and Ellie.
 The producers sought actors who could embody Joel and Ellie individually and imitate their relationship.
 Though both were featured on Game of Thrones, Pascal and Ramsey had not met before the filming of The Last of Us began but found they had instant chemistry, which developed over production.

+When casting actors, Mazin is more interested in their "souls" than their physical resemblance to the game versions.
 Mazin and Thomas sought high-profile guest stars; Thomas said many of the actors "don't usually do one-episode guest spots".
 Guest roles were announced throughout 2021: Luna in April, Dandridge in May, Parker in June, Pierce, Bartlett, and Torv in July, and Offerman in December.
 This was followed by Reid in January 2022, Baker and Ashley Johnson in June, Lamar Johnson, Woodard, Greene, and Miles in August, Lynskey in September, Shepherd in December, and Wesley in January 2023.

 Casting for the second season was put on hold in May 2023 due to the Writers Guild of America strike; actors had been auditioning with scenes from The Last of Us Part II due to an absence of scripts.
 Casting director Mary Vernieu approached Mazin and Druckmann with lists of actors for roles, including many with whom they were unfamiliar.
 Several roles were cast without auditions or tests; Mazin instead focused on actors fitting their individual roles and had "faith" that they would work with their co-stars.
 The second season's casting started with Abby.
 Dever, Mazino, and Merced's casting was announced in January 2024, followed by O'Hara's in February, Ramirez, Barer, Gabrielle, and Lord's in March, and Wright's in May.
 Ahlers, Burke, Lamanna, Pantoliano, Park, and Ubach's castings were announced in March 2025.

+The series shifted to Abby's perspective in the second-season finale; the third season follows her story.
+Dever was aware of her larger third-season presence when she got the role for the second season.
+Ramirez departed the series in December 2025 due to scheduling conflicts; he was replaced by Jorge Lendeborg Jr. for the third season in February 2026, alongside DuVall's casting.
+In March 2026, Ritter and Wilson's casting was announced, alongside Barer, Gabrielle, and Lord's promotion to series regulars, followed by Mao and Kratter's casting later in the month, Li's in April, Sarsgaard's in June, and Alexander, Bailey, and Goodman's in September.